The Pros and Cons of Different Sales Compensation Plans

 - This requires a solution that benefits both employee and employer.
 As a result, it should be frequently revisited as market conditions change, making it work-intensive for employers.

-- Also, this plan must be tied to company objectives and not prompt behavior that benefits the sales rep, not the company.
+- Also, this plan must be tied to company objectives and not prompt behavior that benefits only the sales rep, not the company.

 This plan pays reps when they reach specific goals, targets, or milestones in which output and activities are directly tied to their pay.
 It offers the following benefits: